jhu-ip/cs220-f24/assign/midterm.md

 <div class='admonition note'>
 <div class='title'>Note 2</div>
 <div class='content'>
 When implementing this operation, you will need to generate random numbers.
-To facilitate the testing and grading of your work, do not make any calls to srand() function in your code.
-In other words, do not change the default seed value of 1 (recall that not calling srand is the same as calling srand(1)) to keep things predictable and testable.
+Use the `srand` function to set the random seed according to the operation's `seed` parameter.
+To facilitate the testing and grading of your work, do not make any other calls to the `srand` function.
+When calling the pointilism function, always pass an argument value of 1 for the `seed` parameter.
 </div>
 </div>